- May to November

 - 2 to 3 hours

-The Margaret River region is the ideal location from which to commence your whale watching adventure.
-The whale watching season commences around Late May when the whales first appear in Flinders Bay, Augusta, a scenic 40 minutes drive south of Margaret River as they head north from the Southern Ocean to their northern breeding grounds.
-The Margaret River region has many great coastal spots from which to witness the annual migrations and is one of the few locations where Southern Right and Humpback whales actually interact.
+The Margaret River region is the ideal location to join a whale watching adventure.
+The whale watching season commences around mid May when the whales first appear in Flinders Bay, Augusta, a scenic 40 minutes drive south of Margaret River as they head north from the Southern Ocean to their northern breeding grounds.
+The Margaret River region has many great coastal spots to witness the annual migrations and is one of the few locations where Southern Right, Humpback and Blue whales actually interact.

-Later in the season, as the whale continue their migration up the coast, we relocate our Margaret River whale watching tours to the magnificent Geographe Bay, a picturesque 40 minute drive North of Margaret River.
-These whale watching cruises operate from September through to November daily from the Busselton Jetty.
+Later in the season, as the whale continue their migration along the coast, we relocate our Margaret River whale watching tours to the magnificent Geographe Bay, a picturesque 40 minute drive North of Margaret River.
+These whale watching cruises operate from September through to early December daily from the Busselton Jetty, as well as Quindalup, Dunsborough.

 Don’t miss out!
 Book your Margaret River whale watching adventure of a lifetime now.